Caring for bereaved children

 Resources

-There is no right or wrong way to grieve and different children will react in different ways.
+There is no right or wrong way to grieve, and different children will react in different ways.
 The sections below offer some general information and advice that may be helpful in supporting a bereaved child.

 Dealing with the death of a loved one